tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/调整实例配置_intl_en.md

 <td>2 cores, 4 GB memory, 250 GB storage, ten nodes in total</td></tr>
 <tr>
 <td>Number of shards</td>
-<td>Select a new shard quantity for the instance from the drop-down list, which is the same as the current shard quantity by default.
-The value range is 2–19.</li></ul></td>
+<td>Select a new shard quantity for the instance from the drop-down list, which is the same as the current shard quantity by default. </li></ul></td>
 <td>3</td></tr>
 <tr>
 <td>Fees</td>